-Christina has designed and taught undergraduate courses in Government at the University of Texas at Austin.
+Christina has designed and taught different undergraduate courses in political science focusing on constitutionalism and political theory.
 She views her concentration on constitutional rights as offering an important opportunity to educate students about their own rights and duties in a constitutional democracy.
 Christina was chosen to receive the University of Texas Liberal Arts Council’s Excellence in Teaching Award for the 2017-2018 academic year.
 Read her interview with the American Political Science Association about teaching and her contribution to APSA’s RAISE the Vote Campaign.

 Course Description: In Federalist 1 Alexander Hamilton describes the project of the American framers to establish a constitution through “reflection and choice” rather than “accident and force.”
 Ultimately the 1787 Constitution was a product of extensive compromise, as different philosophical and political commitments informed the kinds of choices that different camps would pursue for the young country.